 - The old SEN categories of School Action and School Action Plus has been replaced by an overarching term as pupils having a SEND need

-If you have any questions regarding your child’s current special needs, or you think your child may need additional support, please do not hesitate to contact either your child’s class teacher or Ms. K Baskeyfield (AHT for Inclusion and SENCO) via the school office.
+If you have any questions regarding your child’s current special needs, or you think your child may need additional support, please do not hesitate to contact either your child’s class teacher or Mrs. Friar (AHT for Inclusion and SENDCo) via the school office.

 Trafford SEND Local Offer